jakubjezek001/jakubjezek001.github.io/content/posts/hidden-cost-of-digital-delivery/index.md

 Not only would they produce more creative work, but they'd experience less burnout, make fewer costly mistakes, and likely stay with your studio longer.
 The ROI on automating these processes isn't just about efficiency—it's about talent retention and creative quality.

-In the past, pipeline development was seen as a cost center, a necessary evil to keep productions running. ==Today, smart studios are recognizing that thoughtful pipeline automation is actually a competitive advantage that directly impacts the bottom line.==
+In the past, pipeline development was seen as a cost center, a necessary evil to keep productions running.
+Today, smart studios are recognizing that thoughtful pipeline automation is actually a competitive advantage that directly impacts the bottom line.

 But this requires a shift in budgeting mindset.
 Studios need to allocate resources specifically for delivery workflow development, rather than treating it as an afterthought or assuming artists can handle it manually "just this once" (which inevitably becomes "just every time").